gruzchik/salt-formula-users/README.md

 * You should run the salt command with the next parametres

   Example of using formula:

-salt '*' state.sls tests
+  > salt '*' state.sls tests

 * In case if you want to configure users, use the next files

-For centos users: tests/pillar/users/centos.sls
+  - For centos users: tests/pillar/users/centos.sls

-For ubuntu users: tests/pillar/users/ubuntu.sls
+  - For ubuntu users: tests/pillar/users/ubuntu.sls

+### Run sudo without pass for user ###

+ - Option "nopass_sudo" in config files tests/pillar/users/ should be 'True'